cognitect-labs/aws-api/README.md

 Remedy: check [AWS Regions and Endpoints](https://docs.aws.amazon.com/general/latest/gr/rande.html), and supply the correct endpoint as described in [nodename nor servname provided, or not known](#nodename-nor-servname-provided-or-not-known), above.

+#### Ops limit reached

+The underlying http-client has a `:pending-ops-limit` configuration which, when reached, results in an exception with the message "Ops limit reached".
+As of this writing, aws-api does not provide access to the http-client's configuration.
+Programs that encounter "Ops limit reached" can avoid it by creating separate http-clients for each aws-client.
+You may wish to explicitly stop (`com.cognitect.aws.api/stop`) these aws-clients when the are not longer in use to conserve resources.

 ### S3 Issues